 With a PT PMA, you can secure the right to build (Hak Guna Bangunan – HGB).
 The land certificate will state the name of the foreign owned company.
 With the HGB, you can also construct property and generate income through selling or renting the property.

-As the freehold title or right of ownership (Hak Milik – HM) is only available for Indonesian citizens, foreign investors can secure the HM through the establishment of a PT under a local nominee arrangement.
+As the freehold title or right of ownership (Hak Milik – HM) is only available for Indonesian citizens, foreign investors can secure the HM through the establishment of a PT under a Special Purpose Vehicle arrangement.

 To start a business in Indonesia hassle-free, it is a must to have a deep understanding of local regulations and requirements.
 To penetrate the local market quickly and easily, familiarity with the local market is required.
 Both things can be a challenge for foreign investors.